cloudmine/CloudMine-JSDeployments/README.md

-# SnippetSamples
+# CloudMine JS Snippet Deployment Utility
-Sample project which demonstrates a snippet workflow with CloudMine server code execution.
-Includes a configuration file for multiple environments, and a Grunt build file for deploying to different environment.
+Sample CloudMine Snippet project which demonstrates a build workflow with CloudMine server code execution.
+Includes a configuration file for supporting multiple environments and secret/token injection at build time.

 ##Project Initialization
 1. Clone the repository locally.